Skip to content

 What’s a good subscriber retention rate on OnlyFans?

-A good retention rate means monthly churn under 25% — meaning 75%+ of your subscribers renew each month.
+You already know the platform average isn’t the target — it’s the baseline to beat.
+Good retention means monthly churn under 25% (75%+ of subscribers renewing each month).
 Top creators achieve churn rates of 10-15%.
-If your churn is above 35%, there’s significant room for improvement.
+If your churn exceeds 35%, there’s significant room for improvement through the strategies in this guide.

 Why do my subscribers cancel after the first month?

-First-month churn is usually caused by unmet expectations, lack of personal engagement, or the subscriber not finding enough value to justify the price.
-Improve your welcome sequence, post consistently from day one, and engage personally with new subscribers during their first week.
+The truth is, first-month churn is almost always caused by one of three things: unmet expectations set by your promotional content, insufficient personal engagement in the first week, or not enough perceived value to justify the price.
+Improve your welcome sequence, post consistently from day one, and make personal contact with every new subscriber in their first seven days.

 How important are DMs for subscriber retention?

-Extremely important.
-Subscribers who have personal interactions with creators cancel at significantly lower rates than those who only consume content passively.
-Even brief, genuine responses to messages can dramatically improve retention.
+Critical.
+Everybody knows content alone doesn’t build loyalty — connection does.
+Subscribers who have genuine personal interactions with creators cancel at dramatically lower rates than those who only consume content passively.
+Even brief, authentic DM responses compound into meaningful loyalty over time.

 Should I offer discounts to subscribers who are about to cancel?